 When unexpected company drove up the road, it was surprising how much

-furniture that old apron could dust in a matter of seconds.
+furniture from the furniture edmonton that old apron could dust in a matter of seconds.

 When dinner was ready, Grandma walked out on the porch and waved her apron,